Athina Self Hosting Guide

 Dashboard

-• Clone the athina-dashboard repository:
+• Clone the athina-dashboard repository and switch to the main branch:

 git clone https://github.com/athina-ai/athina-dashboard